MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

       ![Deploy release](./media/contoso-migration-rebuild/back-pipe13.png)

-14. When the deployment is complete, they run the following command to check the status of services, using the Azure Cloud Shell: **kubectl get services**.
+14. When the deployment is complete, they run the following command to check the status of services, using the Azure Cloud Shell: `kubectl get services`.

 ## Step 3: Provision front-end services

 Contoso admins need to deploy the infrastructure that will be used by the front-end apps.
 They create a blob storage container for storing the pet images; the Cosmos database to store documents with the pet information; and the Vision API for the website.

-Instructions for this section use the [SmartHotel360-public-web](https://github.com/Microsoft/SmartHotel360-public-web) repo.
+Instructions for this section use the [SmartHotel360-Website](https://github.com/Microsoft/SmartHotel360-Website) repo.

 ### Create blob storage containers